opensourceways/ascend-ci-permission/.github/ISSUE_TEMPLATE/update_npu_runner.md

 ---
-name: "🚀 Update Organization"
+name: "🚀 Modify Organization"
-about: "Change NPU compute resources for organization workflows"
+about: "Modify the NPU resources configured for an organization"
-title: "[Update] Change Organization to NPU Runners"
+title: "[Update] Change NPU Runners of Organization"
 labels: "npu-resources"
 assignees: ""
 ---